+copy of the decision will be sent to the Union forthwith.

+The Provost's Office will send a decision in writing to the grievant within 30 the hearing by the union and responding requires subsequent information days of the hearing.
+If the questions under subsection iii. above are presented at gathering, the decision-deadline will be extended to 60 days from the date of the hearing.
+Disputes against the Provost may be filed with the President in lieu of the Provost.
+If the grievant is not represented in the grievance by the Union, a
-i.
-If OICRC decides that the grievance is within their jurisdiction and should be formally investigated, the grievance will remain with OICRC and it will issue a Notice of Investigation to all parties (the grievant, employee and labor relations and the alleged bad actor).
-OICRC determines whether the grievance is in its jurisdiction by assessing whether if all the facts are true, there is a violation of UO's prohibited discrimination policies.

-ii.
-If OICRC decides that the grievance is not within their jurisdiction or is otherwise insufficient for formal investigation, the grievance as it relates to discrimination will be denied.

-iii.
-The grievant and OICRC can also mutually agree that the grievance will go through the informal process set forth above.
-If the informal process is not successful, the grievance will come to OICRC for final disposition.

-e.
-OICRC's process must provide the union and the grievant with at least the rights they would have otherwise received through the grievance process articulated in this Article, which means that the grievant can ask at least 15 questions that are relevant, can meet with the OICRC investigator and during the initial meeting described above, the union will be allowed to participate to the extent they could participate during a grievance hearing.

-f.
-OICRC's process shall be concluded within 60 days of the date that OICRC sends the Notice of Investigation.
-For good cause, OICRC's investigation timeline can be extended by mutual agreement of the parties.

-g.
-OICRC's decision may be appealed through Article 23.
+- i.
+If OICRC decides that the grievance is within their jurisdiction and should be formally investigated, the grievance will remain with OICRC and it will issue a Notice of Investigation to all parties (the grievant, employee and labor relations and the respondent).
+OICRC determines whether the grievance is in its jurisdiction by assessing whether if all the facts are true, there is a violation of UO's prohibited discrimination policies. - ii.
+If OICRC decides that the grievance is not within their jurisdiction or is otherwise insufficient for formal investigation, the grievance as it relates to discrimination will be denied and the grievance will be returned to ELR to determine the appropriate process for the grievance. - iii.
+The grievant and OICRC may also mutually agree that the grievance will go through the informal process set forth above.
+If the informal process is not successful, the grievance will come to OICRC for final disposition. - e.
+OICRC's process must provide the union and the grievant with at least the rights they would have otherwise received through the grievance process articulated in this Article, which means that the grievant may ask at least 15 questions that are relevant, and may meet with the OICRC investigator and during the initial meeting described above.
+The union will be allowed to participate to the extent they could participate during a grievance hearing. - f.
+OICRC's process shall be concluded within 90 days of the date that OICRC sends the Notice of Investigation.
+For good cause, OICRC's investigation timeline can be extended by mutual agreement of the parties. - g.
+OICRC's decision may be appealed through Article 23. - h.
+If the grievance alleges prohibited discrimination as one of many grievance allegations, the grievance will be bifurcated and the parts alleging prohibited discrimination will